INTRODUCTION TO ECONOMICS-2

 Expected learning outcomes

-- Understand how households and businesses make economic decisions and interact in different market structures in order to determine the price and quantity of goods traded
+- Understand how households, businesses, and governments interact in order to determine the price and quantity of goods traded

 - Understand the consequences of public interventions in the markets